williamhaarhoff/archetype/docs/how_it_works.md

 myview.func_b(3.2);
 ```

 This is a little cleaner.
 We have one vtable instance per bound type.
 And we have one view instance per object that we bind to.
-By keeping the vtable and view separate as separate objects we keep memory usage lower, and have improved cache locality for the function pointers.
+By keeping the vtable and view separate we keep memory usage lower, and have improved cache locality for the function pointers (as opposed to combined view and vtable implementations).

 To ensure we are only creating on vtable per type, we can make use of a static vtable variable within a templated function.
 Every time we call `make_vtable<A>()` we are using a pointer to the `A` `vtable`.